kvarak/dnd/docs/_Classes/bard.md

 You can use an arcane focus or a musical instrument as a spellcasting focus for your spells.

 ### Bonus proficiencies
-When you join the College of Entropy at 1st level, you gain proficiency on checks involving competing, which would include all gaming sets and most opposed checks (such as evading grapples).
+When you join the College of Entropy at 1st level, you gain 2 skill points to spend on *Gaming*

 ### Luck Stealer
-At 3rd level, you learn to borrow a little bit of other people’s luck for yourself.
-When a creature that you can see within 60 feet of you makes an attack roll, ability check, or saving throw with advantage, you can use your ***reaction*** to expend one of your uses of Bardic Inspiration to grant that creature a penalty to the check equal to the number rolled on your Bardic Inspiration die.
+You learn to borrow a little bit of other people’s luck for yourself.
+When a creature that you can see within 60 ft of you makes an attack roll, ability check, or saving throw with advantage, you can use your ***reaction*** to expend one of your uses of Bardic Inspiration to grant that creature a penalty to the check equal to the number rolled on your Bardic Inspiration die.

 This grants you an Inspiration (i.e. for adding advantage to a roll or reroll a skill check) that is usable only on yourself and lasts for a number of rounds equal to the number rolled on the Bardic Inspiration die.
 If you do not expend the Inspiration before that time, it is lost.